rauchy/noodnik/README.md

       You still need to <a href="/profiles/update" class="noodnik-complete" data-noodnik-complete-path="/noodnik/complete?topic=update_profile">update your profile</a>!
     </div>

-- Clicking on "**update your profile**" will stop the message from appearing the next time the user views the page.
+- Clicking on "**update your profile**" will prevent this message from ever appearing again for the current user.

 ### Postponing Nags